Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Event reconstruction and selection

 The transverse mass ($\mT$) of the lepton and $\ptvecmiss$ is defined as, \begin{linenomath*}

 \end{linenomath*} where $\phi_\ell$ and $\phi_{\ptmiss}$ are the azimuthal angles of the lepton momentum and the $\ptvecmiss$ vector, respectively.
-Events with $\mT < 55\GeV$ are discarded from the analysis to reduce the contamination from QCD multijet events.
+Events with $\mT < 55\GeV$ are discarded from the analysis to suppress the contamination from QCD multijet events.
+The remaining contribution after \OSSS subtraction is negligible.